For Linux Command

 done

-Here is how the for Linux command works
+Here is how the for loop bash script above, works.

-1. The script starts with the shebang line #!/bin/bash, which tells the system to use the Bash shell to interpret the script.
+- The script starts with the shebang line #!/bin/bash, which tells the system to use the bash shell to interpret the script.

-In the following example, the for command is used to iterate over a list of three common fruits (apple, banana, and orange) and assigning each one to the fruit variable.
+In the following example, the for command is used in a bash script to iterate over a list of three common fruits (apple, banana, and orange) and assigning each one to the fruit variable.
 For each fruit in the list, the echo command is used to print a message to the screen that includes the fruit name.

 #!/bin/bash